alimpfard/citron_book/basics.md

 You may put all the statements in a single line \(why would you want to?\)

 Whitespace is ignored, and has virtually no meaning.

+### Assignment

+There are three main forms of assignment in Citron, all of which have the general from `expr (:= | is) expr`

+1. assignment to an existing reference: `name is value`
+2. creation and assignment to a new reference: `(var | my) name is value`
+3. assignment by deconstruction: `type_var is value`, which we will get back to in another chapter.

+Every reference can optionally have three different modifiers \(Only one can be active at any given time\):

+1. `var` : simply creates a new reference if no old ones exist, otherwise binds to them
+2. `my`   : creates or binds to a property of the current object.
+3. `const` : tries to capture a variable from the environment around the currrent object

+There is a shorthand for assignment to an object property \(`my property is value`\): `property => value`

+which will prove useful in certain points \(which we will explore in later chapters\).